There are no events in the calendar at the moment

 In this project from Queen Alexandra Hospital, Portsmouth Hospital NHS trust, UK, 71 Stroke and TIA patients were investigated for Paroxysmal Atrial Fibrillation (PAF), using Zenicor thumb-ECG for three weeks in combination with continuous 24 hours Holter ECG.
 With Zenicor thumb-ECG 14 % of the patients were diagnosed with PAF, but only 7 % were detected with the Holter ECG.
 In the stroke subgroup 19% were diagnosed with PAF. > 94% of the patients found the device convenient or very convenient to use.

-Screening of Paroxysmal Atrial Fibrillation after Ischemic Stroke: 48-Hour Holter Monitoring versus Prolonged Intermittent ECG Recording
+Screening of Paroxysmal Atrial Fibrillation after Ischaemic Stroke: 48-Hour Holter Monitoring versus Prolonged Intermittent ECG Recording

 Orrsjö G.,Cederin B.,Bertholds E.,Nasic S. & Welin, L.